rowcased/rowcased.github.io/alternate_page.md

 <hr>
 ### 2. Translator

 One day I tried translating a kata from Python to C. It was reviewed by a moderator, I made some revisions, and it was approved for use on the site.
-I really enjoyed this process and just kept translating.
+I really enjoyed this process and just kept on translating.
 I like the idea that coders around the globe are using my test suites to improve their skills.
 I learned about code structure, maintainability, and writing strong unit tests.

 * 119 ~ number of my translations now available on Codewars
 * 18% ~ percentage these make of all approved C kata on site